techiediaries/techiediaries/_posts/2020/angular-9/2020-01-09-angular-9-tutorial-and-example.md

 layout: post
 title: "Angular 9 Tutorial and Example: Build your First Angular App"
 image: "images/content/angular.png"
-excerpt: "In this tutorial, you will learn to build your first Angular 8 application from scratch" tags : [  angular , angular-9, angular-9-tutorials]
+excerpt: "In this tutorial, you will learn to build your first Angular 9 application from scratch"
+date: 2020-02-08
+categories: angular,
+tags : [  angular , mysql, angular-9, angular-9-tutorials]
 ---

 In this tutorial, we will learn by example to create a first application with Angular 9 from scratch.

 > This is an [updated version of this Angular 8 tutorial](https://www.techiediaries.com/angular-8-tutorial-build-first-angular-calculator-app/) and this [second part](https://www.techiediaries.com/angular-data-event-property-binding/).

+## Angular 9 Tutorial Learning Outcomes

 We'll learn about concepts like Angular modules, components and directives.